robmellett/shopify-nuxtjs-starter/README.md

+# Shopify Headless Site with Nuxt.js Example
-# This is a work in progress.
+This is a work in progress.
 Will update as I get time.

 ## Store configuration